History of the Jews in Maine: Major events and milestones

-Early immigrant period (pre 1900)
+Early immigrant period (pre-1900)

 By 1880, the first Jewish residents began to arrive in the Biddeford-Saco area.
 Most were from Lithuania, Russia and Poland.
-By 1890, they began to meet informally in people’s homes, using Torah scrolls they had brought with them from Europe.
+By 1890, they began to meet informally in people's homes, using Torah scrolls they had brought with them from Europe.

-In 1892, A Hebrew Congregation] was officially set up in one member’s second-floor apartment.
+In 1892, A Hebrew Congregation] was officially set up in one member's second-floor apartment.
 As these gatherings grew, they moved to larger spaces.

-Later immigrant period (1900 – 1920)
+Later immigrant period (1900–1920)

 Congregation Etz Chaim was founded in 1906, and in 1907 they were able to purchase a former Episcopal church as their home.

-End of WWI to end of WWII (1920 – 1945)
+End of WWI to end of WWII (1920–1945)

 Congregation Etz Chaim served as the center for all religious and social events in the Jewish community and relied on lay leaders to serve, as they had little money to pay a rabbi.
 The basement of the synagogue served both as a mikveh and as the Hebrew school, established in 1922.

 During the 1920s, Etz Chaim had close to 40 members, a number that grew to 70 family memberships by 1939 when the synagogue celebrated the ownership of their building and burned their mortgage.

-Post WWII to the end of the sixties (1946– 1969)
+Post WWII to the end of the sixties (1946–1969)

-By the mid 1950s, the congregation had grown to more than 125 families.
+By the mid-1950s, the congregation had grown to more than 125 families.
 However, just a few years after, membership began to decline.
 In 1950, there were close to 45 Jewish-owned businesses in Biddeford But the children of these business owners were not returning to the area as adults, seeking opportunities elsewhere.
 In addition, with the decline of the textile industry, those businesses suffered.
 By 1967, the Hebrew school closed, as did the synagogue, except for high holidays when services were conducted by visiting rabbis.

-End of the sixties to the end of the 20th century (1970 – 1999)
+End of the sixties to the end of the 20th century (1970–1999)

-By the 1970’s, the synagogue no longer had a rabbi or a Hebrew school, and the already reduced membership dwindled to about 25 families.
-In addition, the number of Jewish owned businesses in Biddeford was also on the decline, as was the town’s textile industry, and by 1990 there were just 15 Jewish businesses remaining.
+By the 1970s, the synagogue no longer had a rabbi or a Hebrew school, and the already reduced membership dwindled to about 25 families.
+In addition, the number of Jewish owned businesses in Biddeford was also on the decline, as was the town's textile industry, and by 1990 there were just 15 Jewish businesses remaining.
 The synagogue remained open only for the High Holidays, and there was even the discussion of closing altogether.

 Beginning in the 1980s, there was a resurgence of young Jewish families moving to Biddeford.
-And by the end of the decade, Etz Chaim left their Orthodox roots and bbegan operating as an unaffiliated synagogue.
+And by the end of the decade, Etz Chaim left their Orthodox roots and began operating as an unaffiliated synagogue.
 By 1988, they reopened their Hebrew school, and in 1993, the now egalitarian synagogue celebrated their first bat mitzvah.

-Beginning of the 21st century to date (2000 – present)
+Beginning of the 21st century to date (2000–present)

 In 2007, Biddeford's Etz Chaim synagogue celebrated their 100th anniversary, and remains open today.